AzizMtg/Overthinkeely/README.md

 - Mental health experts for better techniques
 - Users to test and give feedback

+## Credits & Disclaimer
+This project uses character sprites directly from the Ace Attorney series, which are the property of Capcom and Nintendo.
+These assets are used strictly for non-commercial, educational, and creative purposes.
+No money is being made from the use of these sprites, and the project is not affiliated with or endorsed by Capcom or Nintendo in any way.

+All rights to the original assets, characters, and trademarks belong to their respective owners.
+If you are a rights holder and wish for these assets to be removed, please contact me.

 ## License

 MIT - Use this however you want.